filecash/filecash-docs/docs/community/contribute/contribution-tutorial.md

 5. Waiting for a review.
 6. Merging your fix.

 This may look like a lot of steps for a small issue fix, but they're all necessary to make sure we keep the docs in this project up to standard.
-Plus, you're not on your own — half these steps can be completed by Filecoin docs project maintainers!
+Plus, you're not on your own — half these steps can be completed by Filecash docs project maintainers!

 ## Finding an issue

-The Filecoin project is hosted in GitHub.
-There's a bunch of reasons for this, one of them being that GitHub comes with an issue tracker, which enables the core Filecoin team to field problems from the community.
+The Filecash project is hosted in GitHub.
+There's a bunch of reasons for this, one of them being that GitHub comes with an issue tracker, which enables the core Filecash team to field problems from the community.
 All community issues can read the docs, find issues, and raise issues in the docs repository (called a _repo_ for short).

-All issues involving the Filecoin docs themselves can be found here in the `filecoin-project/filecoin-docs` repo under the [**Issues** tab](https://github.com/filecoin-project/filecoin-docs/issues/).
+All issues involving the Filecash docs themselves can be found here in the `filecoin-project/filecoin-docs` repo under the [**Issues** tab](http://git.pocyc.com/CST/filecash-docs/issues/).
 Here you can see all the issues that are currently open.
 We try to tag each issue with relevant descriptive tags.
 Tags like _difficulty_ and _size_ can give a sense of the amount of effort a task will take to complete.

 Let's jump into finding an issue.

-1. Go to the Filecoin Docs repository at [github.com/filecoin-project/filecoin-docs](https://github.com/filecoin-project/filecoin-docs).
+1. Go to the Filecash Docs repository at [git.pocyc.com/CST/filecash-docs](http://git.pocyc.com/CST/filecash-docs).
 2. Select the **Issues** tab.
 3. Click the **Label** dropdown and select the **help wanted** tag.
 4. Select an issue that interests you.